Michal Zielinski - Welcome to my webpage.

 Sonata Bis project

-In this project, we intend to formulate theoretical description and perform large-scale calculations of spectral properties of silicon nanodevices doped with single impurity atoms.
-Single dopant embedded in a host environment of millions of silicon atoms forms a complicated nanosystem where every atoms must be accounted for individually.
-In other words: every atom matters.
-Our approach will therefore utilize the atomistic tight-binding method that naturally incorporates effects of quantum confinement, external fields, and atomistic effects such as interfaces steps and composition disorder.
-We aim to apply our methodology to solve currently untraceable problems where impurity wave-function extends over ten millions of atomic sites.
-Thanks to close collaboration with the National Institute of Standards and Technology (NIST) we will have the unique ability to correlate the measured and calculated data.
+A single dopant embedded in a host environment of millions of silicon atoms forms a complicated nanosystem where every atom must be accounted for individually.
+In other words, every atom matters.
+Our approach, therefore, utilizes the atomistic tight-binding method that naturally incorporates effects of quantum confinement, external fields, and atomistic effects such as interface steps and composition disorder.
+We applied our methodology to solve the currently untraceable problems where the impurity wave function extends over many million atomic sites.
+The project was conducted in close collaboration with the National Institute of Standards and Technology (NIST).

 Back to the beginning...